thisisvilla/steadystate/README.md

 }
 ```

 That's it!
-Just import the `useTodos()` hook anywhere in your app!
+Just import the appropriate hooks anywhere in your app!
 No actions,
 no reducers, no thunks or sagas!
 None of that stuff!
 Just React Hooks!
 If you
 need `async` stuff, just do it in a hook!